miharekar/mrsi-gallery/README.md

 Demo
 -------

-The demo is available in the folder demo (download and try localy) or online at: http://mr.si/index2.php
+The demo is available in the folder demo (download and try locally) or online at: http://mr.si/index2.php

 Requirements
 -------